 Traumatic brain injury can lead to lifelong physical, cognitive, and behavioral changes, impacting one’s ability to think, communicate, and connect with others.

-This article will help you understand the challenges that patients with brain injury face and show you how you can get help to prevent PCS caregiver burnout.
+This article will help you understand the challenges that patients with brain injury face and show you how you can get help to prevent PCS caregiver burnout and how support groups for brain injury caregivers can help.

 Physical Changes for Someone with Brain Injury